 May 22, 2025, 8:24 am | Read time: 2 minutes

 The conflict between Epic Games and Apple began in August 2020 when Epic Games attempted to bypass Apple’s existing in-app purchase system.
-The goal was to avoid the 30 percent commissions that Apple charges for digital sales.
+The goal was to avoid the 30 percent commission Apple charges for digital sales.
 Apple responded harshly by removing “Fortnite” from the App Store, leading to a protracted legal battle.

-In May 2025, a decisive ruling was finally reached: U.S. Judge Yvonne Gonzalez Rogers ruled that Apple can no longer charge commissions on app purchases made outside its own system.
+In May 2025, a decisive ruling was finally reached: U.S. Judge Yvonne Gonzalez Rogers decided that Apple can no longer charge commissions on app purchases made outside its own system.
 This allows developers like Epic Games to process payments through external web services without fearing blockades from Apple.

 Impact on the App Industry